 Workers’ compensation provides temporary disability benefits while you’re unable to work, payment for medical treatment, and compensation for permanent disability.

 - Medical Benefits — Workers Compensation pays for proper and necessary medical treatment for work-related injuries or occupational illnesses at no cost to the employee.
 Medical treatment includes doctor visits, prescriptions, surgery, physical therapy and other treatment needed for you to recover.
 The state or the employer’s insurance company pays for the treatment.

 - Lost Wages — An employee who is unable to work because of a job-related injury or illness is eligible to receive partial compensation for lost wages.
 These benefits typically amount to two-thirds of the weekly wages depending on the state’s laws.

-- Permanent Disability Benefits — Most states compensate workers left with a permanent impairment that results in a total disability or a partial disability, although determinations of monetary awards vary from state to state.
+- Permanent Disability Benefits — Most states compensate workers left with a permanent impairment that results in total disability or partial disability, although determinations of monetary awards vary from state to state.

 - Death benefits –If a worker is killed on the job or dies from complications of a job-related injury or illness, his or her family members may be entitled to collect benefits.

 What should I do if I am injured at work?

 If you have been injured at work, you should immediately obtain first-aid or any other necessary medical treatment.
 You must also notify your employer in writing about the injury as soon as possible.
 If you fail to do so, you may forfeit your right to worker’s compensation benefits.
 In order to be eligible for benefits, you must also file a claim with the workers’ compensation board.